Ephraim of Bonn

-Ephraim of Bonn (1132–1200 or 1221?), also known as Ephraim ben Jacob, was a rabbi and writer, known for documenting the massacre of the Jews in the city of York in 1190.
+Ephraim of Bonn (1132–1200 or 1221?), also known as Ephraim ben Jacob, was a rabbi and writer, known for documenting the 1190 massacre of the Jews in the English city of York.

 Biography

 Ephraim belonged to a prominent family of scholars, which included Eliezer ben Nathan, to whom he addressed questions, and Leontin ben Jacob.
 He had two brothers, Hillel and Kalonymus, both of whom he outlived.
 As a boy of thirteen he witnessed the bloody persecutions to which the Jews on the Rhine were subjected, and, with many other Jews, found refuge from the fury of the mob in the castle of Wolkenburg, near Königswinter, in the archbishopric of Cologne.
 Later he lived at Neuss, and left there for Cologne only a few days before the massacre of 1187.
 He lost, however, on this occasion, a large part of his fortune.
 He seems to have resided usually at Worms.
 He later studied in Bonn under Joel ben Isaac ha-Levi.